-Kentucky restaurant CEO donated $60K for employees amid indoor dining ban, says industry unfairly targeted
+Kentucky restaurant donated $60K for employees amid indoor dining ban, says industry unfairly targeted

 But Britney Miller, the CEO of Jeff Ruby Culinary Entertainment, which runs seven steakhouses in Kentucky, Tennessee and Ohio, said the governor’s order came without warning and with no unemployment plan in place.

-The day before the ban, two of Miller’s steakhouses -- one in Louisville and one in Lexington -- announced that 100% of its sales would be donated to 160 employees.
+The day before the ban, two of Ruby’s steakhouses -- one in Louisville and one in Lexington -- announced that 100% of its sales would be donated to its furloughed employees.

-Miller told Fox News that the restaurant has tried to keep as many employees as possible, but it had to furlough more than half after Friday.
+Miller told Fox News that the restaurant has tried to keep as many employees as possible, but it had to furlough more than half of its 160 employees after Friday.
 Although restaurants may continue offering takeout and delivery, Miller said restaurants rely on indoor dining to pay their bills.
 Furthermore, she said, outdoor dining is not practical.

 “You really need to have people inside the building dining in order to keep the lights on and keep people working,” Miller said.
 “There’s just not a huge demand for carryout and delivery.